rg-3/screenshot.js/README.md

 #### v0.8.0

-* Shows you a view that lets you preview screenshots, and perform actions on them (such as open, save, copy, and delete).
+* Shows the view that lets you preview screenshots, and perform actions on them.
+  (Such as open, save, copy, and delete).

   ![screenshot](./webstore-assets/v0.8.0/copy_screenshot_v0.8.0_1280x800.png)

-* Shows the instructions for how to use the extension.
+* Shows the same view as the previous screenshot, with the instructions on how to take screenshots visible.

   ![screenshot](./webstore-assets/v0.8.0/help_screenshot_v0.8.0_1280x800.png)

-* Shows the settings page, with a dropdown expanded.
+* Shows the settings view, with a drop down expanded.

   ![screenshot](./webstore-assets/v0.8.0/settings_screenshot_v0.8.0_1280x800-1.png)